vmario89/Attraccess/docs/developer/plugins.md

 ### Loading

-The Attraccess plugin system loads plugins in this sequence:
+The FabAccess plugin system loads plugins in this sequence:

 1. The system scans the plugins directory for `plugin.json` files
 2. For each valid plugin, it: